rust-lang/rfcs/text/0000-safer-transmute.md

         /// Neglect the stability check of `TransmuteFrom`. pub struct NeglectStability;

-        // Uncomment this if/when constructibility is fully implemented:
-        // impl SafeTransmuteOptions for NeglectStability {}
+        impl SafeTransmuteOptions for NeglectStability {}
         impl TransmuteOptions for NeglectStability {}

         // prevent third-party implementations of `TransmuteOptions`